Exchange rates

 Foreign currency must be converted into Australian currency at the rate of exchange prevailing on the day of export of the goods (not on the day the goods arrive in Australia).

-The Exchange Rate is determined by the Comptroller-General of Customs in accordance with section 161J of the
+The Comptroller-General of Customs or their delegate determines the Exchange Rate in accordance with section 161J of the Customs Act 1901.

-The Exchange Rates are consolidated weekly each Tuesday, except when Tuesday is a public holiday.
-The consolidated rates are published in the Government Gazette each Wednesday or as soon as possible in the following week as a Notice of Rates of Exchange.
+The Exchange Rates are consolidated weekly each Tuesday, The consolidated rates are published in the Commonwealth Government Gazette as a Notice of Rates of Exchange.
+Subsection 161J(2) of the Customs Act 1901 establishes that the Comptroller‑General of Customs may publish rates in the Gazette that are deemed to be the ruling rates of exchange.

 The Gazette Notices can be accessed on the Federal Register of Legislation.
 To filter out only the Notices of Rates of Exchange follow the instructions below:

-- Within the 'with the exact phrase' text field, type rates of exchange
+- Within the ‘Search for' text field, type rates of exchange and the particular year

-- Select the search button.
-This will now display all Notices from 18 September 2012 up until the latest issue date.
+- The search will display notices from 18 September 2012 up until the latest issue date.